-Once the tension is off, pull back on the coupler locking lever to release the coupler.
+Once the tension is off, pull back on the coupler locking

+lever to release the coupler.
-5. Pull the linch pins from both of the A-frame arms to disconnect them; collapse the arms.

-6. Store the A-frame in any covered location that will protect it from the elements.
+- 5. Pull the pins from both of the A-frame arms to disconnect them; collapse the arms. - 6.
+Store the A-frame in any covered location that will protect it from the elements, or in its optional carry bag, part number 5052-BAG. - 7.
+Remove both cam arms (Figure 2).

+Both cam arms must be removed when driving the towed vehicle.
+Otherwise, road vibrations will cause them to detach, which may present a hazard to other motorists.
+Property damage, personal injury or even death may result.